jack-brind/flashcards/src/tips/javascript/ternary.md

 # Ternaries

 A ternary operator is a concise way to write an <code>if...else</code> statement.

-It has the syntax: <code>condition ? expressionIfTrue : expressionIfFalse</code>.
+condition ? expressionIfTrue : expressionIfFalse

 If the condition is true, the first expression executes; otherwise, the second one does.
 It’s useful for simple conditions and makes the code more compact.

 ![](/assets/ternary.png)